roemvaar/cs_notes/computer_systems/linux.md

 ### Process

+"Everything in Unix that is not a file is a process"

+A process is a set of instructions loaded into memory.

 Each running program, called a process, has a number of file descriptors associated with it.
+PID = Numeric Process ID used for identification. ```ps``` command reports a snapshot of the current processes.

 Under the Standard I/O Library, the equivalent of the low-level file descriptor is called a strem and is implemented as a pointer to a structure, a FILE *.